 Completed in 1984, our athletics/physical education/convention center features several classrooms, faculty offices, and recreational facilities for university, church, and community groups, providing space for various educational, cultural, civic and religious events.
 The building was named in memory of George and Annie Dail Kornegay in 2005.

-Lois K. Murphy Regional Center
+Holmes and Lois K. Murphy Regional Center

 Moore Williams Fieldhouse